NoahRocket/koda-labs/database-schema.md

 - `updated_at`: Timestamp when the job was last updated
 - `concepts`: JSON field storing extracted concepts from the source

+### user_subscriptions
+Stores user subscription information.
+- `id`: Primary key, UUID format
+- `user_id`: Foreign key to `auth.users.id`
+- `stripe_customer_id`: Text field storing the Stripe customer ID
+- `stripe_subscription_id`: Text field storing the Stripe subscription ID
+- `subscription_status`: Text field indicating the status of the subscription (active, canceled, etc.)
+- `subscription_tier`: Text field indicating the subscription tier (free, premium)
+- `trial_end_date`: Timestamp indicating when the trial period ends
+- `created_at`: Timestamp when the subscription record was created
+- `updated_at`: Timestamp when the subscription record was last updated
+- `current_period_end`: Timestamp indicating when the current billing period ends
+- `cancel_at_period_end`: Boolean indicating if the subscription will cancel at the end of the current period
+- `billing_interval`: Text field indicating the billing interval (monthly, yearly)

 ## Relationships

 1. Users (auth.users) can have multiple: